tarekziade/salvo/README.rst

 This is the replacement for https://github.com/tarekziade/boom

-**Break** is a simple command line tool to send some load to a web app.
+**Break** is a simple command line tool to send some load to an HTTP endpoint.

-**Break** is a script you can use to quickly smoke-test your web app deployment.
+Break is a script you can use to quickly smoke-test your web app deployment.
 If you need a more complex tool, I'd suggest looking at `Molotov <http://molotov.readthedocs.io>`_

-Break was specifically written to replace my Apache Bench (ab) usage, to provide a few missing features and fix a few annoyances I had with ab.
+Break was specifically written to replace my Apache Bench (ab) usage.

-I have no special ambitions for this tool, and since I have not found any tool like this in the Python-land, I wrote this one.

-There are a lot of other tools out there, like Siege which seems very popular.

-However, Break is a good choice because it works on any platform and is able to simulate thousands of users by using Molotov.
+Break is based on Molotov, which uses Python 3 asyncio & aiohttp.

 Installation